FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 }
 ```

-The `Tree` is like the projection of a workspace, an AngularCLI workspace for example.
+The `Tree` is like the projection of a file system of a workspace, an AngularCLI or an nx workspace for example.
 So with providing methods like `create(...)`, `delete(...)`, `exists(...)`, `overwrite(...)` etc. it is possible to modify the workspace the schematic is running on and move files around.
 Perfect fit.

 But take a closer look.
 The method `myFirst()` is returning a `Rule`.
-What is getting returned is another anonymous function taking the `Tree` and a `context` as parameter and returning the unmodified `Tree` again.
+What is getting returned is another anonymous function taking the `Tree` and a `context` as parameter and returning - in this case - the unmodified `Tree` again.

 That works, because if we take a deeper look the `Rule` type is specified as this